 The most common investor claims include:

-- Common Law Fraud (Scams), Misrepresentations and Omissions under Federal Securities Laws
+- Scams (Fraud), Omissions and Misrepresentations under Federal Securities Laws

 - Elder Fraud and Affinity Fraud